-The doctor will examine your reproductive organs during the exam including your vagina, uterus, cervix (opening from the vagina to uterus), fallopian tubes, vulva (external genital organs), bladder that holds urine, and rectum that connects the large intestine with the anus.
-A pelvic exam is often conducted on the women to check for the symptoms of ovarian cysts, sexually transmitted diseases, yeast infections, endometriosis, adenomyosis, and uterine fibroids, as well as any other abnormalities.
+During the exam the doctor will examine your reproductive organs, including your vagina, uterus, cervix (opening from the vagina to uterus), fallopian tubes, vulva (external genital organs), bladder, and rectum, which connects the large intestine with the anus.
+A pelvic exam is often conducted on a woman to check for the symptoms of ovarian cysts, sexually transmitted diseases, yeast infections, endometriosis, adenomyosis, uterine fibroids, and any other abnormalities.

 - You have pain in pelvic region or lower back